Large-scale Environmental Data Science with ExaGeoStatR: Discussion

 \section{Discussion}

-In this paper, we presented the \pkg{ExaGeoStatR} package for large scale Geostatistics.
-The package provides a parallel computation for Gaussian maximum likelihood function evaluation using shared memory, GPUs, and distributed systems.
-Large-scale Gaussian calculations in \proglang{R} become possible with \pkg{ExaGeoStatR} by mitigating its memory space and computing restrictions.
+Statistical modeling methods have been widely used to analyze and understand the behavior of geospatial data in environmental data science applications.
+For example, the Maximum Likelihood Estimation (MLE) is used to model environmental data by building a covariance matrix to describe the relations between the observations at geographical locations.
+This operation has $O(n^3)$ computation complexity and $O(n^2)$ memory complexity due to the need to perform an inverse function to a generated covariance matrix with dimension equal to the number of locations, $n$.

-We also analyzed and assessed the performance of exact computation variants of \pkg{ExaGeoStatR} against existing well-known \proglang{R} packages, such as \pkg{geoR} and \pkg{fields}.
-The evaluation shows a large difference in \pkg{ExaGeoStatR} performance compared to the other two packages.
-The accuracy evaluation also shows that \pkg{ExaGeoStatR} performs very well in different synthetic datasets compared to \pkg{geoR} and \pkg{fields}.
-We focused on exact computations to show the advantage of \pkg{ExaGeoStatR} over the aforementioned \proglang{R} packages and its ability to run on different existing hardware architectures.
-However, \pkg{ExaGeoStatR} is not limited by exact computations.
-It also includes two approximation methods, Diagonal Super Tile (DST) and Tile-Low Rank (TLR).
-The evaluation of these two methods have been already covered in \cite{abdulah2018exageostat, abdulah2018parallel}.
-Moreover, the package is designed to be extensible to other approximation methods of Gaussian process calculations in the future.
+Environmental data have increased tremendously in size due to recent advances in observational techniques and existing tools cannot easily handle them, especially in the statisticians' preferred programming environment, i.e., \R. Therefore, in this work, we tackled the computational complexity of the MLE operation on large-scale systems within the \R environment.
+We presented the \ExaGeoStatR package that allows large-scale geospatial modeling and prediction using the MLE operation.
+By exploiting the current state-of-the-art parallel linear algebra solvers and dynamic runtime systems, \ExaGeoStatR can compute the Gaussian maximum likelihood function on different parallel architectures (i.e., shared memory, GPUs, and distributed systems).
+Large-scale Gaussian calculations in \R become possible with \ExaGeoStatR by mitigating its memory space and computing restrictions.

-We aimed from the beginning to abstract the parallel execution functions to the \proglang{R} developer.
-The developer needs only to specify some parameters to define the underlying hardware architecture and the package will take care of optimizing the execution on the target hardware.
-In this way, we increased the portability of our software and made it more suitable for \proglang{R} community developers.
+The \ExaGeoStatR package provides four options to evaluate the MLE operation, i.e., exact, Diagonal Super-Tile (DST), Tile Low-Rank (TLR), and Mixed-Precision (MP).
+However, this work was only concerned with analyzing and assessing the performance of the exact computation variant (the focus of comparison in this paper) against existing well-known \R packages, such as \geor and \fields.
+We focused on exact computations to highlight the parallel capabilities of \ExaGeoStatR with the exact solution over the aforementioned \R packages and its ability to run on different hardware architectures.
+Of course, parallelizing the approximation methods and scaling them on a large system will allow crossing the memory threshold of these methods with large problem sizes.
+However, we did not cover the approximation capabilities of \ExaGeoStatR since it was well-covered in previous studies~\citep{abdulah2018exageostat, abdulah2018parallel,abdulah2019geostatistical,hong2021efficiency,abdulah2021accelerating}.